demianrenzulli/web-almanac-queries-pwa/README.md

 -   **sw-objects-by-url-detail.sql:** Lists URLs with their corresponding service worker object.
 -   **sw-objects-by-url-quantity.sql:** Lists URLs with the number of times each service worker method is used.

+#### SW registration properties

+-   **sw-registration-properties-frequency.sql:** Number of URLs that use each SW object.
+-   **sw-registration-properties-by-url-detail.sql:** Lists URLs with their corresponding service worker object.
+-   **sw-registration-properties-by-url-quantity.sql:** Lists URLs with the number of times each service worker method is used.

 #### SW install events

 -   **sw-install-events-frequency.sql:** Number of URLs that use each install event.